bizcochillo/recipes/ansible/README.md

 sudo pip2 install ansible
 ```

-Exercise 1 is a very simple setup where an inventory file composed by only the IP's of the web and db servers is requested for performing a ping operation, but before, we need to enable password authentication at SSH level (file `/etc/ssh/sshd_config` uncomment the line with `PasswordAuthentication yes` and restart the ssh service with `systemctl restart sshd`.
+Exercise 1 is a very simple setup where an inventory file composed by only the IP's of the web and db servers is requested for performing a ping operation with the ping module (`-m ping`), but before, we need to enable password authentication at SSH level (file `/etc/ssh/sshd_config` uncomment the line with `PasswordAuthentication yes` and restart the ssh service with `systemctl restart sshd`.
 So for setup the exercise:

 ```console
 mkdir exercise1 && cd exercise1